 Clarifications are non-substantive changes.
-Typically, clarifications: remove ambiguity; correct grammatical and spelling errors; amend or update cross references; insert improved graphics, spelling, punctuation and grammar.
+Typically, Clarifications: remove ambiguity; correct grammatical and spelling errors; amend or update cross references; insert improved graphics, spelling, punctuation and grammar.
 Clarifications must not cause any substantive semantic changes.

-Changes in a clarification are minor and ensure backward compatibility with the previous versions within the same Edition.
-Within the same Edition, a dataset of one clarification version could always be processed with a later version of the feature and portrayal catalogues, and a Portrayal Catalogue can always rely on earlier versions of the Feature Catalogues.
+Changes in a Clarification are minor and ensure backward compatibility with the previous versions within the same Edition.
+Within the same Edition, a dataset of one Clarification version could always be processed with a later version of the feature and portrayal catalogues, and a Portrayal Catalogue can always rely on earlier versions of the Feature Catalogues.